papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/asset-conversion.md

 ![Pool Created Event](/polkadot-ecosystem-docs-draft/images/building-on-polkadot/parachains/asset-hub/asset-conversion/asset-conversion-4.webp)

 As the above image shows, the **lp_token** ID created for this pool is 19.
-This ID is essential for adding liquidity to the pool, swapping assets, and withdrawing liquidity.
+This ID is essential to identify the liquidity pool and the LP tokens associated with it.

 ## Adding Liquidity to a Pool